Vivian-hihi/SequoiaDB/doc/src/document/reference/Sequoiadb_command/SdbCollection/insert_en.md

 Insert record or records into the current collection.
 If the current collection does not exist, please create it first.

-**Note：**

-When the provided record does not have an "_id" field, the database will add one for it.

 ##PARAMETERS##

 * `doc/docs` ( *Object/Array of Object*， *Required* )